 Applications which consume most one or more available memory pools when run normally are likely to encounter allocation failures when run with instrumentation.

-It is not the intention of this document to provide a detailed explanation of all of the types of reports that can be output by the address sanitizer runtime.
+It is not the intention of this document to provide a detailed explanation of all of the types of reports that can be output by the ASan runtime.
 Instead, the focus is on the differences between the standard reports for CPU issues, and reports for GPU issues.

 An invalid address detection report for the CPU always starts with

 ==<PID>==ERROR: AddressSanitizer: <problem type> on address <memory address> at pc <pc> bp <bp> sp <sp> <access> of size <N> at <memory address> thread T0

 and continues with a stack trace for the access, a stack trace for the allocation and deallocation, if relevant, and a dump of the shadow near the